Web-based experiments: Use in psychology

 A wide range of psychology experiments are conducted on the web.
 The Web Experiment List provides a way to recruit participants and archives past experiments (over 700 and growing).
-A good resource for designing a web experiment is the free Wextor tool, which "dynamically creates the customized Web pages needed for the experimental procedure" and is remarkably easy to use.
+A resource for designing a web experiment is the free Wextor tool, which "dynamically creates the customized Web pages needed for the experimental procedure" and is remarkably easy to use.
 Web experiments have been used to validate results from laboratory research and field research and to conduct new experiments that are only feasible if done online.
 Further, the materials created for web experiments can be used in a traditional laboratory setting if later desired.

 Interdisciplinary research using web experiments is rising.
 For example, a number of psychology and law researchers have used the web to collect data.
 Lora Levett and Margaret Bull Kovera examined whether opposing expert witnesses are effective in educating jurors about unreliable expert evidence.
 Rather than sensitizing jurors to flaws in the other expert's testimony, the researchers found that jurors became more skeptical of all expert testimony.
 In her experiment, this led to more guilty verdicts.
 Levett and Kovera's research used a written transcript of a trial, which participants then read before making their decision.
 This type of stimulus has been criticized by some researchers as lacking ecological validity—that is, it does not closely approximate a real-life trial.
 Many recommend the use of video where possible.
 Researchers at New York University are currently conducting a psychology and law study that uses video of a criminal trial.

 Researchers at University of Salford are currently conducting a number of studies online to explore sound perception.
 Sound experiments over the web are particularly difficult due to lack of control over sound reproduction equipment.

 Salganik, Dodds, and Watts conducted an experiment to measure social influence, specifically in the popularity rating of songs.
 Their use of the Internet allowed them to collect over 14,000 participants and examine the relationship between individual and collective behavior.

 Use in economics

-As more experiments have been conducted in economics, questions about appropriate methodology and study organization has been raised.
+As more experiments have been conducted in economics, questions about appropriate methodology and study organization have been raised.
 Jerome Hergueux and Nicolas Jacquemet developed an "online laboratory" to compare social preferences and risk aversion online and in person.
-They administered a risk aversion assessment, Public good game, a Trust game, a Dictator game, and an Ultimatum game to groups both online and in a lab as a way of assessing the internal validity of web-based experimentation in economics.
+They administered a risk aversion assessment, Public goods game, a Trust game, a Dictator game, and an Ultimatum game to groups both online and in a lab as a way of assessing the internal validity of web-based experimentation in economics.